gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 I'll try adding more in different regions to see if they are able to communicate.
 It's recommended to run at _least_ two in production anyway.

-From this [list of regions](https://fly.io/docs/reference/regions/) I will add the a region in the US (`sea`).
+From this [list of regions](https://fly.io/docs/reference/regions/) I will add a region in the US (`sea`).
 Normally you could run e.g `flyctl regions add sea` to change the regions the app can run in.
 However this Live Beats app uses a [volume](https://fly.io/docs/reference/volumes/).
 Volumes are local, persistent storage for machines.
 You need to [run a volume per machine](https://fly.io/docs/reference/volumes/).
 Rather than manually make that volume we can [clone the machine](https://fly.io/docs/apps/scale-count/#scale-up-with-fly-machine-clone) and Fly.io will do that for me 🙂.

 You should already have its ID from running `flyctl status` so clone that: